jamielaw-smith/jamielaw-smith.github.io/index.md

 Here is the <a href="./JLS_cv.pdf">PDF</a>.

 ## Videos
-Videos from recent simulations papers are available at <a href="https://www.youtube.com/channel/UCShahcfGrj5dOZTTrOEqSOA">this URL</a>.
+Videos are available at <a href="https://www.youtube.com/channel/UCShahcfGrj5dOZTTrOEqSOA">this URL</a>.
 Please email if you would like a particular video I have shown in a talk.

 <!---
 ## PDFs of talks (selected)